Code-Institute-Submissions/Elitept/README.md

 As previously mentioned, this website's target market is anyone interested in fitness, from aspiring athletes to someone completely new to the gym.

 ## UX
  I aim to do this by creating a website which is both easy to navigate and user friendly.
 The site will have a minimalistic feel, in the sense that I won't bombard potential clients with too much information.
 I aim to provide just the key information needed for potential clients, from services we provide, to testimonials for them to read.
 And most importantly, a section where they can provide more details, in regards to their goals and previous experience with fitness.

 The site will feature different personal trainers, with different skill sets.
 This will provide variety, which will ultimately lead to more clients and thus higher revenue.

+### Colour and Typography
+In regards to the design, I opted for a simple colour scheme.
+The main colours are black, white and a specific shade of orange.
+Additionally on the hover effect there is a shade of yellow for the contact page.
+For the typography, I opted to use Cairo and sans serif as a substitute if Cairo did not work.

 ### User Stories
 split into features